aws-samples/amazon-bedrock-samples/docs/genai-use-cases/text-generation/how_to_work_with_text_generation_w_bedrock.md

 <h2>Generate text</h2>

 Following on the use case explained above, let's prepare an input for the Amazon Bedrock service to generate an email.
-Note that this prompt would need to be modified with [Human:/Assistant: formatting for Claude.](https://docs.anthropic.com/claude/docs/human-and-assistant-formatting)

 ```python
 # create the prompt